Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable RSP Architecture

 \subsection{1D-FFT}

 The first signal processing task in the proposed RSP architecture is to perform the 1D-FFT on the $K$ samples received from each of the $Q$ antennas, $\mathbf{S}_{{rx}_n} \in \mathbb{C}^{K \times Q}$, (\textbf{Step.1.} in the Section~\ref{Sec:RSPF}).
-This operation will have to take place in real time since it operates upon the received radar data.
+This operation will have to take place in real-time since it operates upon the received radar data.
 As shown in Fig.~\ref{fig:FFT_arch}, the complex IQ demodulated samples received from each RF/mmW chain are buffered in the block RAM (BRAM) of the FPGA (A) using the direct memory access (DMA).
 We use separate BRAM for real and imaginary components of the received data.
 Then, the FFT of size $K$ is performed using the IP provided by AMD-Xilinx, and the output is stored in another BRAM (B).
 The data movements between FFT IP, BRAMs A and B are controlled using the finite state machine (FSM) depicted in Fig.~\ref{fig:FFT_arch}.
-Alternatively, we could simultaneously perform the FFT operation across multiple antennas by using multiple FFT IPs in a serial-parallel fashion to reduce execution time.
-Since each BRAM has a limited number of read and write ports, we would also need to partition the BRAMs, in this strategy, so that the data for multiple FFTs can be read and written simultaneously.
+Alternatively, we could simultaneously perform the FFT across multiple antennas by using multiple IPs in a serial-parallel fashion to reduce execution time.
+Since each BRAM has a limited number of read and write ports, we would also need to partition the BRAMs in this strategy, so that the data for multiple FFTs can be read and written simultaneously.